traefik-tech-blog/traefik-sre-logging/README.md

 If you want to collect logs, you'll need to put those logs into a file and often you'll also need to convert it from raw to json.

-For this, we'll a local volume (emptyDir).
+For this, we'll use a local volume (emptyDir).
 One can change the format and set a path for access logs with those values:

 ```diff